rohjs/TIL/VueJS/vue-js.md

 ## 4. Understanding directives
-Directives are like instructions.
+Directives are like *instructions*.
 We tell VueJS to do certain jobs with directives.
 VueJS provides a few built-in directives which cover a lot of features, but we can also make our own directives.

 ### 1. v-html
 `v-html` is a directive that enables Vue instance to render raw HTML code.
 When we retrieve data from the instance, we normally use `{{ String Interpolation }}`.
 However, when rendering this, VueJS escapes HTML element which means they render data in text format.